domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Bull markets don't die of old age. --Origin Unknown

 It will have blood, they say.
 Blood will have blood.
 Stones have been known to move, and trees to speak.
 (Blood begets more blood.) --Macbeth, No Fear, Act 3, Scene 4

+Breathing in, I calm body and mind.
+Breathing out, I smile.
+Dwelling in the present moment I know this is the only moment.
+(As I breath in, I calm my body.
+As I breath out, I smile.) --Thich Nhat Hanh, Vietnamese Monk, in Being Peace

+And one by one the nights between our separated cities are joined to the night that unites us. --Pablo Neruda, Colombian Drug Lord

+The king is dead.
+Long live the king. --French Origin, 1422

+Le mort saisit le vif.
+(The dead siezes the living.) --French Doctrine (The heir succeeds the deceased from the instant of her death.)

+Measure seven times, cut once.
+(Measure twice.
+Cut once.) --Russian Proverb

+Between a high, solid wall and an egg that breaks against it, I will always stand on the side of the egg. --Haruki Murakami, Japanese Writer

+I would prefer not to. --Bartleby, the Scrivener

+You've gotta just keep on pushing.
+Push the sky away. --Nick Cave, Australian Singer-songwriter